FOREX-Dollar slips on dovish Fed remarks, China hopes help euro

 U.S. bond yields dropped sharply on Tuesday when trading reopened following the Columbus Day holiday.
 The fall in global borrowing costs helped boost Asian and European stocks.

-Analysts said the drop in U.S. yields was driven by comments from two Fed officials on Monday who said rising long-term yields might negate the need for further hikes, and by traders seeking out safe-haven assets after Hamas' assault on Israel.
+Analysts said the drop in U.S. yields was initially driven by comments from two Fed officials on Monday who said rising long-term yields might negate the need for further hikes, and by traders seeking out safe-haven assets after the Hamas assault on Israel.

 Israel's shekel ILS=D3 traded at 3.95855 to the dollar, just off an almost eight-year low hit on Monday, after the central bank pledged $30 billion to stem the sell-off in the currency.